We're the Phone Company

 deceptive: they offer fiber optic service to the node, not to homes.

-The wire coming into my house won't change after switching to U-verse.
+The wire coming into my house will not change after switching to U-verse.

 What do I want?